otmanabdoun/IHM-Python/README.md

 # IHM-Python
-All Examples for IHM-Python for M2I &amp; MQL Students
+All Examples of IHM-Python >> for M2I &amp; MQL Students